Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: Model setup and the optimization problem

+The optimal portfolio choice problem is as follows: where $V^{c}= \{V_{t}^{c}\}_{t\geq0}$ denotes an appropriate solution of \eqref{eq:ez-utility}.
 We take $g\equiv+\infty$ as a benchmark model, which corresponds to the case without borrowing restrictions on the portfolio strategy.
 The corresponding optimal portfolio choice problem is as follows: where $\mathcal{A}_{ez}(x)$ corresponds to the feasible strategies set without borrowing constraints.
-Theorem 8.1 in \cite{HHJ23b} establishes that the optimal strategies are given by: and the optimal value function in this situation is \be J^{ez}(x)=\eta^{-\nu S}\frac{x^{1-R}}{1-R}, \ee under assumption that
+Theorem 8.1 in \cite{HHJ23b} establishes that the optimal strategies are given by: and the optimal value function in this situation is